COVID-19/Coronavirus: Important Update on West Heath Surgery Services

 Please see the section below for further information about what you will be asked to do when you attend a face-to-face appointment.

-Unfortunately we have had to temporarily suspend our usual mental health clinics at this time to keep staff and patients safe.
+Unfortunately we have had to temporarily suspend our usual walk in mental health clinics at this time to keep staff and patients safe.
 For telephone advice from a mental health specialist or counsellor at this time you can call the following numbers:

 If you are 0-18 years old – call PAUSE on 0207 841 4470.
 This service is open 7 days a week between the hours of 10am-6pm.